This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 Swords Castle and Rivervalley Park Swords

-If you’ve already seen Dublin and prefer to opt for a crowds-free layover, Swords Castle is the ideal choice.
-With over 800 years of history, this is your chance to visit a typical ancient Irish castle, while avoiding the stress and crowds in Dublin.
+Swords Castle is a nice choice if you’ve already seen Dublin and prefer a crowds-free layover.
+With over 800 years of history, this is your chance to visit a typical ancient Irish castle while avoiding the stress and crowds in Dublin.
 After your visit, you can grab a bite to eat in one of the many lovely restaurants in Swords or enjoy a stroll at Rivervalley Park.

 - How to get there: Several buses operate from Dublin Airport to Swords town.
 Here is a link to Google Maps to check your options.

 - Time Required: Admission to Swords Castle is free, so you can decide to stay as much as you want.
-If you are opting for a slow-pace experience in Sword make sure to budget at least five hours.
+If you prefer a slow-paced experience in Sword, budget at least five hours.

 Airport Transportation

 - Dublin Express: This is one of the fastest companies to reach Dublin city centre.
-Departing from both terminals, Dublin Express stops in several places in the city and has multiple buses, operating every hour.
+Departing from both terminals, Dublin Express stops in several places in the city and operates multiple buses every hour.
 A ticket with them will cost you about 8 euros.

 - Aircoach: This is another popular option.
 This company is slightly cheaper, with a ticket costing 7 euros, but is a bit slower, taking you to the city centre in about 30 to 45 minutes.